 The cloud, which is now being referred to as Software as a Service (SaaS), is becoming the preferred method of delivering software through the internet.
-Companies are choosing to use SaaS options since they are more convenient and flexible compared to on-premise options.
+Companies are choosing to use SaaS options as they are more convenient and flexible compared to on-premise options.

 As you move forward in deciding which HRIS system is right for your business, there is additional information you may want to consider.

-In most cases, HRIS implementation takes longer than more companies realize.
+In most cases, HRIS implementation takes longer than most companies realize.
 This is because there are many steps involved in properly setting up the system.

 Once properly implemented, HRIS software is easy to use and helps companies become more efficient.
 However, there are still some challenges that businesses can face during the implementation process, including:

 When you implement an HRIS system into your company’s processes, it may be helpful to schedule training sessions for you and your employees.
-HRIS systems are designed to be intuitive and easy to use, but participating in a training class helps your team get familiar with the software sooner.
+HRIS systems are designed to be easy to use, but participating in a training class helps your team get familiar with the software sooner.

 Need Help Choosing the Best HRIS Software for Your Business?